Electroencephalography: Dry EEG electrodes

 In 2018, a functional dry electrode composed of a polydimethylsiloxane elastomer filled with conductive carbon nanofibers was reported.
 This research was conducted at the U.S. Army Research Laboratory.
 EEG technology often involves applying a gel to the scalp which facilitates strong signal-to-noise ratio.
 This results in more reproducible and reliable experimental results.
 Since patients dislike having their hair filled with gel, and the lengthy setup requires trained staff on hand, utilizing EEG outside the laboratory setting can be difficult.
 Additionally, it has been observed that wet electrode sensors' performance reduces after a span of hours.
 Therefore, research has been directed to developing dry and semi-dry EEG bioelectronic interfaces.

 Dry electrode signals depend upon mechanical contact.
 Therefore, it can be difficult getting a usable signal because of impedance between the skin and the electrode.
 Some EEG systems attempt to circumvent this issue by applying a saline solution.
 Others have a semi dry nature and release small amounts of the gel upon contact with the scalp.
 Another solution uses spring loaded pin setups.
 These may be uncomfortable.
 They may also be dangerous if they were used in a situation where a patient could bump their head since they could become lodged after an impact trauma incident.

-ARL also developed a visualization tool, Customizable Lighting Interface for the Visualization of EEGs or CLIVE, which showed how well two brains are synchronized.

 Currently, headsets are available incorporating dry electrodes with up to 30 channels.
 Such designs are able to compensate for some of the signal quality degradation related to high impedances by optimizing pre-amplification, shielding and supporting mechanics.